 Dave began his Major League broadcast career when he became the Montreal Expos lead announcer in the team's inaugural season, 1969.
 He remained there for 32 years on radio and television as the team's primary voice.
 He became the Marlins' radio voice in 2001.
 The team honored Dave last September in a pre-game ceremony at Marlins Park on the occasion of completing his 50th year broadcasting Major League Baseball.

 During the course of his career, Dave has been at the mic for 14 no-hitters, including three perfect games.
 Among his on-air highlights: the 3,000th hits for Willie Mays and Tony Gwynn, and Pete Rose's 1,500th, 3,000th, and 4,000th hits.
 He was in the booth with partner Glenn Geffner when Glenn called Ichiro Suzuki's 3,000th hit.
 Among the honors Dave has received:

-In 1996, he was honored with the Jack Graney Award, presented by the Canadian Baseball Hall of Fame for contributions to baseball through broadcasting.
+1996: The Jack Graney Award, presented by the Canadian Baseball Hall of Fame, for contributions to baseball through broadcasting.

-In June 2012, he was inducted into the Wilson High School Hall of Fame in his hometown of Easton, PA.
+2012: Inducted into the Wilson High Schools Hall of Fame in his hometown, Easton, PA

-He received the Sonny Hirsch Excellence in Sports Broadcasting Award in March 2013 at the Eric Reid and Tony Fiorentino charity dinner in Miami.
+2013: The Sonny Hirsch Excellence in Sports Broadcasting Award at the Eric Reid-Tony Florentine charity dinner in Miami.

-Dave was inducted into the Canadian Baseball Hall of Fame in June 2014 in ceremonies in St. Mary's, Ontario.
+2014: Induction into the Canadian Baseball Hall of Fame in June at St. Mary's, ONT

-Dave was born and raised in Easton Pennsylvania.
-He has been a resident of South Florida since 1982 and currently lives in Palm Beach Gardens with his wife Josee and their daughter Madison.
-He also has 5 sons and many wonderful grandchildren.
+Dave was born and raised in Easton, Pennsylvania.
+He's been a resident of South Florida since 1982 and currently lives in Palm Beach Gardens with his wife Josee.
+He has five sons, 11 grandchildren, and a daughter, Madison, a student at the University of Tampa.